NammaLakes/docs/docs/Introduction.md

 - **Integration capabilities** future-proof the system, allowing it to evolve with technological advancements in a seemless manner .
 By focusing on these targeted features, the system delivers a comprehensive, efficient, and user-friendly solution for lake monitoring.

-The **Lake Monitoring System** is an advanced IoT-based solution designed to monitor and analyze real-time water quality parameters such as **temperature, pH, dissolved oxygen, and turbidity**.
+The **Lake Monitoring System** is an advanced IoT-based solution designed to monitor and analyze real-time water quality parameters such as **temperature, pH**.
 This project helps researchers, environmentalists, and government agencies track lake health efficiently.

 ##  Features
 -  **Real-time Data Collection** from multiple sensors.